belle2/basf2/online_book/computing/gbasf2.rst

 Files are stored around the world in the different storage elements.
 Fortunately, as users, you don't have to worry about the physical location.
-A file catalog keeps the record of where the files are located, and you just need to provide a logical identifier of the interesting samples for your analysis.
+A file catalog keeps the record of where the files are located, and you just need to provide a logical identifier of the samples of interest for your analysis.

 Datasets and Datablocks
 ^^^^^^^^^^^^^^^^^^^^^^^